Matthias Vincent

 Sir Matthias Vincent (c.
-1645–1687) was a British administrator for the East India Company (EIC) before becoming MP for Lostwithiel.
+1645–1687) was an English administrator for the East India Company (EIC) before becoming MP for Lostwithiel.

 Family

 He was the younger son of John Vincent (d.1646) of Battens, North Hill, Cornwall by his wife Sarah and educated at Westminster School.
 In 1620 John Vincent was disclaimed at the heralds’ visitation of 1620, and prosecuted in the court of chivalry for usurping the arms of the Surrey family.
 He then took holy orders but was unable to obtain a benefice before the Civil War and moved frequently.
 Matthias Vincent’s eldest brother became a fellow of All Souls in 1654.

 India

 Vincent joined the EIC as a factor in 1622 at a salary of £20 per annum.
 In 1667 he was appointed to the company's governing council in Hooghly, becoming third in seniority at the Bay of Bengal factories in 1669.
 Following the death of John Marsh, he became Chief at Cassimbazar, arousing the wrath of Joseph Hall who said that Vincents "Actions will not admit of the Light, being works of Darkness's and therefore all he doth in the Companys Affairs must be in hugger muggur."
 Nevertheless, on the death of Walter Clavell Vincent became "Chief of the factories in the Bay of Bengal".